 LGBTIQ* people

-LGBTIQ* is an abbreviation for the terms lesbian, gay, bisexual, trans*, inter* and queer and thus an abbreviation for diverse sexual orientations and gender identities.Trans* refers to persons who feel that they do not or do not exclusively correspond to the gender they were assigned at birth.
+LGBTIQ* is an abbreviation for the terms lesbian, gay, bisexual, trans*, inter* and queer and thus an abbreviation for diverse sexual orientations and gender identities.Trans* refers to persons who feel that they do not or do not exclusively correspond to the sex they were assigned at birth.
+The opposite of trans is cis.

 Inter* refers to persons with variations in sexual characteristics.

-Queer is a collective term for all non-heteronormative and non-cisgender lifestyles and identities and is representative of all of them here.
-For example, for non-binary persons: “Non-binary is [...] an umbrella term for all genders that are not purely male or purely female. [...]
-However, only one’s own perception is decisive for the identification as non-binary.” [own translation] (Queerulant_in e.V.
-2019: 37).
+Queer is a collective term for all non-heteronormative and non-cisgender lifestyles and identities (gender) and is representative of all of them here.
+For example, for non-binary persons: "Non-binary is [...] an umbrella term for all genders that are not purely male or purely female. [...]
+However, only one's own perception is decisive for the identification as non-binary."
+(Queerulant_in e.V.
+2019: 37; own translation).

 Patriarchy

-Patriarchy refers to a male-dominated form of society in which various areas are determined by male domination, e.g. many leading positions in politics and business are held by men* or research fields such as medicine are largely based on the male body (Gender Glossary Friedrich-Ebert-Stiftung 2024).People of Colour
+Patriarchy refers to a male-dominated form of society in which various areas are determined by male domination, e.g. many leading positions in politics and business are held by men* or research fields such as medicine are largely based on the male body (Friedrich-Ebert-Foundation).People of Colour

 People of Colour is a self-designation to express solidarity of people who share experiences of racism (Ha 2009).
 When the term People of Colour is used on this website or in our publications, it refers to all people who experience(d) structural, institutional, and interpersonal power inequalities; and therefore discrimination of a racist nature vis-a-vis the majority of society.